 If you have foreign taxes available for credit but you cannot use them because of the limit, you may be able to carry them back 1 tax year and forward to the next 10 tax years.
 See Carryback and Carryover , later.

 Also, certain tax treaties have special rules that you must consider when figuring your foreign tax credit.
 See Tax Treaties , later.

-Your foreign tax credit cannot be more than your total U.S. tax liability (Form 1040, lines 44 and 46) multiplied by a fraction.
+Your foreign tax credit cannot be more than your total U.S. tax liability (Form 1040, line 11a and Schedule 2 (Form 1040), line 46) multiplied by a fraction.
 The numerator of the fraction is your taxable income from sources outside the United States.
 The denominator is your total taxable income from U.S. and foreign sources.

 To determine the limit, you must separate your foreign source income into categories, as discussed under Separate Limit Income next.
 The limit treats all foreign income and expenses in each separate category as a single unit and limits the credit to the U.S. income tax on the taxable income in that category from all sources outside the United States.

 You must figure the limit on a separate Form 1116 for each of the following categories of income.